William Shakespeare did not write the plays as Mark Twain explains here.

 spy for England.
 For years he ran messages back and forth to the

 continent and counted guns on Spanish ships.
 He could remember the number of guns on up to 60 ships at a time.
 He could remember their names and a lot more too.
 I could never figure out how he could remember that stuff in order and never get any of it mixed up.
 He had an incredible memory.
 Messengers needed to lie effectively and often.
-He could lie very well so he made an excellent spy.
+He could lie very well so along with his prodigious memory he made an excellent spy (and actor).
 That was a very dangerous mission since only one

 mistake like getting caught in a lie would have meant his death.
 That